Industrial 3D Printing Services for Prototypes and Production

 3D Printing Quality Assurance

-Zigitech follows an ISO 9001:2015 quality-controlled workflow across material checks, in-process review, and final dimensional verification.
+ZigiTech follows an ISO 9001:2015 quality-controlled workflow across material checks, in-process review, and final dimensional verification.
 When required, we coordinate inspection records and first-article reporting to keep projects aligned with customer expectations.

-For eligible parts within the 10 mm x 10 mm to 200 mm x 200 mm range, standard lead time can start from 3 days.
-Upload your CAD file to confirm suitability.
+Selected simple parts from 10 mm x 10 mm to 200 mm x 200 mm can move on a standard 3-day lead time.
+Upload your file to check whether it fits the program.

 01